angular/angular/aio/content/guide/dependency-injection-navtree.md

 2. Angular throws a cyclic dependency error if you omit the `@SkipSelf` decorator.

-  `Circular dependency in DI detected for BethComponent.
+  `NG0200: Circular dependency in DI detected for BethComponent.
 Dependency path: BethComponent -> Parent -> BethComponent`

 Here's *Alice*, *Barry*, and family in action.